Let’s talk Frankincense! Many people don’t realize the different species and specialties of this grounding earth medicine.

 Frankincense (B. carterii / Sacra):

 This is often considered “sacred” Frankincense, Carterii/Sacra is typically harvested from Oman and Somalia.
 Carterii (sacra) has a deep, warm, earthy scent.
-The resin from this species has been shown to have some anti-cancer activity in laboratory testing, however there is conflicting evidence on whether this actually translates to the essential oil itself.
-One thing is certain, Carterii (Sacra) has good antimicrobial properties and is healing for emotional concerns when diffused or used in a bath!
-This Frank is a good one to use in yoga or meditation.
+Incredibly, the resin from this species has been shown to have some anti-cancer activity in laboratory testing.
+In 2015, lab research found Frankincense oil could target the cancerous cells in breast cancer.
+The investigators found that Frankincense could kill breast cancer cells and disrupt the growth of future cancer cells, without harming healthy cells.
+Believe it or not, it has similar effects on animals such as cats, dogs and horses.
+If you have a pet and want more information on Frankincense oil cancer dosage and other related questions then its worth doing some research.
+Carterii (Sacra) has good antimicrobial properties and is healing for emotional concerns when diffused or used in a bath!
+This is a good one to use in yoga or meditation.

 Frankincense (B. frereana):